MaginnGroup/CECAM-workshop/README.md

 ## Preliminaries

-In preparation for this workshop, you will need to have the MoSDeF set of tools, which include mBuild, Foyer, mosdef_cassanra installed on your computer.
+In preparation for this workshop, you will need to have the MoSDeF set of tools, which include mBuild, Foyer, mosdef_cassandra installed on your computer.

 This workshop will require the use of the Python programming language and many libraries that are available in that